Dictionaries

 }

-Access individual values from the dictionary using square brackets that contain the key:
+We can access individual values from the dictionary using square brackets that contain the key:

 print(starbucks_dict['price'])